 If using drawdown to fund a retirement income it is reasonable to assume that you will require that income to be regular to cover regular bills and essential living expenses.
 Part of your retirement income investment strategy, therefore, should be to minimise volatility.

 Any investment (or range of investments) delivering high returns, followed by significant lows may deliver a satisfactory average level of return over the long term but, if a regular income is required, this option should be avoided.
 Taking a regular income (drawdown) during the lows can have a major impact on the value of your fund.

 It is wise to have some cash reserves (many recommend sufficient for 2 years) to avoid the need to take income from investments when at a low point.
 If cash is available any investments can be allowed the time to recover.

 Building a retirement income investment strategy is far from straightforward and you may wish to take professional advice.
-Balance between risk and growth is the key, combined with flexibility to deal with whatever life (and the markets) may throw at you.
+The balance between risk and growth is the key, combined with the flexibility to deal with whatever life (and the markets) may throw at you.

 Should you wish to discuss your drawdown options and retirement income investment strategy then please do not hesitate to call on 0800 043 8400 or Email firstname.lastname@example.org.
 Alternatively, complete the contact form below and we will call you at a time that is convenient.